ArtisanMobile/devdocs/_posts/ios/2014-05-09-user-profiles.md

 <div class="note note-important">
 <p>Important: The sharedUserId should NOT be any of the following: email address, phone number, or social security number.
 The sharedUserId should uniquely identify the user in your system.</p>
 </div>

+<div id="artisan-id"></div>

+##Getting the Artisan ID and Push Token

+The ARProfileManager can be used to access the Artisan ID for the current device as well as the Push Token from Apple Push Notification Service, if push is enabled for your app.

+{% highlight objective-c %}
+// Objective-C

+NSString *artisanID = [ARProfileManager getArtisanId];
+NSString *pushToken = [ARProfileManager getPushToken];
+{% endhighlight %}

+These values can be useful for integrating with third-party analytics or push services or connecting with the Artisan web APIs.

 <div id="register"></div>